What is Hirschsprung's disease?

 Your opinion and preference

 An operation is usually necessary to deal with intestinal obstruction caused by Hirschsprung's disease.
 The surgeon removes the portion of the rectum and intestine that lacks normal nerve cells.
-A colostomy is done so stool can leave the body.
+When possible, the remaining portion is then connected to the anal opening.
+This is known as a pull-through procedure.
+At times, a child may need to have a colostomy done so stool can leave the body.
 With a colostomy, the upper end of the intestine is brought through an opening in the abdomen known as a stoma.
 Stool will pass through the opening and then into a collection bag.
 The colostomy may be temporary or permanent, depending on the amount of intestine that needs to be removed.
 After a healing period, many children can have the intestine surgically reconnected above to the anal opening and have the colostomy closed.

 Will my child have problems in the future?